gemadarc/gemadarc.github.io/science/0vbb.md

 ![0vbb](https://drive.google.com/uc?id=0BwM7XYhFgK7oa0M5bDJQam1TYVE "Normal double beta decay and neutrinoless double beta decay")

-It would be a fundamental discover to find such a decay.
+It would be a fundamental discovery to find such a decay.
 If the neutrino is its own anti-particle this could be part of the explanation why after the big bang some matter survived but no anti-matter.
 However, even if they can, it is much harder for two neutrons to match up properly to exchange a neutrino than to just decay together.
 Therefore, the decay rate is expected to even be orders of magnitude lower than for the normal double-beta decay, i.e. the half-life is orders of magnitude larger.
 The best experimental limit in germanium has also been set by the